danktankk/Docs/SDRPP-server_more.md

 bash
 Copy code
 sudo journalctl -u sdrpp.service -f
-This setup should ensure SDR++ operates effectively as a server with only the RTL-SDR and RTL-TCP plugins enabled.
+This setup should enable SDR++ to run effectively as a server with only the RTL-SDR and RTL-TCP plugins active.
 Let me know if any further adjustments are needed.